Reev132/richardson-weather-analysis/README.md

 # Richardson, TX Weather Analysis (2020–2024)

 This project explores climate trends in Richardson, Texas, using historical temperature data from the past five years (2020–2024).
-It focuses on how average monthly temperatures and extreme heat days have changed over time — a growing concern in many U.S. cities, including suburban areas like Richardson.
+It focuses on how average monthly temperatures and extreme heat days have changed over time.
+This is a growing concern in many U.S. cities, including suburban areas like Richardson.

 ---